Thule UpRide Review

 The UpRide has a few security features, although you will need to purchase a set of lock cores to use them.
 The rack has a locking cable that extends out of the rear of the tray.
 The cable can pass through the rear triangle and rear wheel and locks onto a port on the cable.
 While it adds a layer of security, this cable would be relatively easy for a seasoned thief to cut and serves more as a deterrent.

-The rack itself locks onto the crossbar.
+The rack itself also locks onto the crossbars.
 The clamps that connect the UpRide to the crossbars have space for locking cores.
-Again, the locks are sold separately and easy to install.
+Again, the locks are sold separately and are easy to install.

 Throughout testing, we observed no signs of substantial wear or evidence that the rack will not stand up to heavy usage.
 There is no play in the system and all of the knobs and buckles are functioning as they should.

-Given the complexity of this rack, there is more likelihood of something going wrong over its lifespan.
+Given the abundance of moving parts on the UpRide, there is more likelihood of something going wrong over its lifespan.
 Again, there is no evidence of any issues developing, but with more moving parts comes higher levels of concern.
 As you add more clamps, knobs, and ratcheting pieces to your design, you are opening the door for a higher chance of failure.

 The Thule UpRide is a unique roof-mounted bike rack.
-We found the process of loading and unloading bicycles to be a little more involved than we would have liked, but there is no-doubt the UpRide delivers a high level of security and a stronghold.
-In addition, there is no frame or fork contact.
-We found this rack to be a viable option for smaller vehicles and lighter bicycles.
-The UpRide is quite expensive, but we feel the quality and security make it a solid value.
+We found the process of loading and unloading bicycles to be a little daunting at first, but there is no-doubt the UpRide delivers a high level of security and a strong hold.
+Additionally, you don't need to remove the front wheel and there is no frame or fork contact.
+It is quite versatile and should work with most styles and sizes of bikes.
+We feel its a great option for users with lower vehicles and lighter weight bicycles.